jaysoo/jaysoo.ca/_posts/2014-02-20-angulardart-webcomponents-and-the-future.markdown

 });
 {% endhighlight %}

-This allows to build our application using an unified API, rather than having to build controllers and directives in completely different manners.
+This allows us to build our application using an unified API, rather than having to build controllers and directives in completely different manners.

 More importantly, AngularJS 2.0 is drawing a lot of inspiration from AngularDart, and many of the APIs will be changed